ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 Projects that perform dependency analysis will automatically pull packages into the home repository.

 ### Pushing Packages Into Remote Repositories
-"Pushing" a package uploads the associated package files and installs the package into a remote repository which is Ballerina Central.
+"Pushing" a package uploads the associated package files and installs the package into a remote repository, which is Ballerina Central.

 The org-name and the version of the package will be read from the manifest file `Ballerina.toml` inside the project.
 ```